andrira209/GUH/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Deploy on Netlify
+The another way to deploy your Next.js app is to use the [Netlify Platform](https://www.netlify.com/with/nextjs/).

+Check out [Next.js on Netlify](https://docs.netlify.com/integrations/frameworks/next-js/overview/) for more details.